 Happiness doesn’t just have one address.
 The popularity of container moves has become an easy, quick way for people to move and store their belongings.
-From PODS to U-Box, there are many moving companies that are offering convenient moving solutions for people to pack their own belongings and store them however way they need at any time they want.
+From PODS to U-Box, many moving companies are offering convenient moving solutions for people to pack their belongings and store them however way they need at any time they want.

 5 Tips for a Moving Container Move